 We make the content that helps innovative ideas succeed.
 We advance the missions of cutting-edge organizations with compelling writing that gets people involved.
 Whether you're a high-tech company, a management consultant, or a social entrepreneur, we craft content that empowers your ideas.

-We Write …
+We Write the Hard Stuff …

 We Are …

-Vivek Wadhwa, Tech VisionaryNo one will accuse Vivek Wadhwa — a fellow at the Arthur & Toni Rembe Rock Center for Corporate Governance at Stanford University — of not having a point of view.
-One of Silicon Valley’s most outspoken and widely followed futurists thinks that today’s entrepreneurs are missing out on some huge opportunities — and there’s no excuse for it.
+Vivek Wadhwa, Tech VisionaryOne of Silicon Valley’s most widely followed futurists, Vivek Wadhwa thinks today’s entrepreneurs are missing out on some huge opportunities — and there’s no excuse for it.
 After all, it’s not like you need millions of dollars to start a tech company anymore.

 Christopher Ahlberg, EntrepreneurA chasm crossing superstar discusses how his company, Recorded Future, became the leading provider of online cyber threat analysis to some of the world's largest corporate enterprises, financial institutions, and government agencies -- after only five years in business.

-Bernd Schoner, Entrepreneur and AuthorThe author of The Tech Entrepreneur’s Survival Guide discusses how startups can partner with larger companies through strategic alliances and acquisitions without smothering the innovative spark that makes tech startups potentially so valuable to the bigger company in the first place.
+Bernd Schoner, Entrepreneur and AuthorThe author of The Tech Entrepreneur’s Survival Guide discusses how startups can partner with larger companies through strategic alliances and acquisitions without smothering the innovative spark that makes tech startups so valuable to the bigger company in the first place.